GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

   Umpire            HOST high water mark:    8.7 MB

+Note that by default a direct linear solver is used, so the ``LinSolve`` information is not so meaningful.
 Information on run times, initialization times, and maximum amounts of memory (high water mark) are given at the end of the simulation, if successful.